apernet/mwgp/README.md

 ## Overview

-Run multiple (up to 256) WireGuard peers with `AllowedIPs=0.0.0.0/0, ::0` over a single UDP port with `reserved_zero[3]` in WireGuard protocol.
+Run multiple (up to 256) WireGuard interfaces with `AllowedIPs=0.0.0.0/0, ::0` over one UDP port with `reserved_zero[3]` in WireGuard protocol.

-This project is internally used in haruue-net to reduce the port requirement of some mystery traffic forwarding services.
+This project is internally used in haruue-net to reduce the ports requirement of some mystery traffic forwarding services.

 DF (Don't Fragment) in the IP header is always removed since I don't like it.